ruixing76/alta2023/src/pages/keynotes/index.md

   - speakers:
     - name: Ben Hutchinson
-      bio: "Ben Hutchinson is a Senior Engineer in Google's Research & Machine Intelligence group, working on artificial intelligence, data, fairness, accountability and safety, in Google's Ethical AI team.
-His interdisciplinary research includes learning from social sciences to inform the ethical development of AI.
-Prior to joining Google Research, he spent ten years working on a variety of products such as Google Wave, Google Maps, Knowledge Graph, Google Search, Social Impact, and others.
-He now uses this experience to work closely with product teams as a consultant on responsible practices and the development of fair machine learning models.
-He has a PhD in Natural Language Processing from the University of Edinburgh."
+      bio: "Ben Hutchinson is a Senior Researcher in Google's Research Center for Responsible AI and Human-Centered Technology.
+Based in Sydney, he works on topics of AI ethics, fairness, accountability and safety, adopting a broad research lens that spans disciplines.
+Prior to joining Google Research, he spent ten years working as a Software Engineer on products such as Google Maps, Google Wave, Google Knowledge Graph, Google Search, and others.
+He uses this engineering experience to work closely with research and product teams on practices for Responsible AI.
+He has undergraduate degrees in linguistics and mathematics, and a PhD in Natural Language Processing from the University of Edinburgh."
       affiliation: "Google"
       photo: ben-hutchinson.jpg
-    title: "Talk Title TBD"
+    title: "Putting NLP Ethics Into Context"
-    abstract: "Talk abstract TBD"
+    abstract: "In order to consider the societal and ethical consequences of biases in NLP models, it is necessary to consider how the models will be integrated into user-facing AI systems and products.
+We also need to consider who those systems will be used by, on and with.
+In the first part of this talk, I will adopt a wide lens and consider technology ethics within various social, cultural and historical contexts, using examples from my research.
+In the second part of this talk, I will zoom in to discuss practical challenges that arise when building NLP systems that are contextually appropriate and responsible."

   - speakers:
     - name: Dirk Hovy